SP5GW/RF_80m_NVIS_Dipole/README.md

 ## Tunning

 Tunning of the antenna was very simple.
 It was enough to reduce antenna length by about a meter at each end to achieve SWR minimum of 1.8 at 3.7Mhz.
-At both ends of the band (SWR did not exceed 3).
+At both ends of the band SWR did not exceed 3, which meant that in practice no antenna tunner was required to operate the setup.

 ## Coverage Performance